aiguohan/aiguohan.github.io/_pages/about.md

 Aiguo is a member of the Acoustical Society of America (ASA), a member of the Institute of Electrical and Electronics Engineers (IEEE), and an elected Fellow of the American Institute of Ultrasound in Medicine (AIUM). <br>

 More information about Aiguo can be found [here](cv). <br>

-## Hiring
-Aiguo is recruiting graduate and undergraduate students with research assistantships available.
-Individuals with background and interests in acoustics, ultrasound imaging and/or machine learning are encouraged to contact Aiguo via e-mail. <br>